New York City Comptroller

-The Office of Comptroller of New York City, a position established in 1801, is the chief financial officer and chief auditor of the city agencies and their performance and spending.
-The comptroller also reviews all city contracts, handles the settlement of litigation claims (amounting to $975 million in 2019), issues municipal bonds, and manages the city's very large pension funds ($240 billion in assets under management as of 2020).
+The Office of Comptroller of New York City, a position established in 1801, is the chief financial officer and chief auditor of the city of New York and its agencies.
+Informally known as "the city's accountant", the New York Times has called the comptroller "one of the most important and least recognized jobs in the city".
+In addition to auditing city agencies' performance and preparing whole of government financial reports, the comptroller also reviews all city contracts, handles the settlement of litigation claims (amounting to $975 million in 2019), issues municipal bonds, and manages the city's very large pension funds ($240 billion in assets under management as of 2020).

 The comptroller is elected citywide to a four-year term, and can hold office for two consecutive terms.
 As of 2021, the comptroller had a staff of 800 people, and a budget of over $100 million.
 If vacancies were to occur simultaneously in the offices of Mayor of New York City and New York City Public Advocate, the comptroller would become acting mayor.